asynkron/gam-web/src/docs/Getting started.md

 layout: docs.hbs
 title: Getting started
 ---
-# Getting started with Akka.NET
+# Getting started with GAM

-This tutorial is intended to give an introduction to using Akka.NET by creating a simple greeter actor using C#.
+This tutorial is intended to give an introduction to using GAM by creating a simple greeter actor using C#.

 ## Set up your project